mser521/fall2025/content/assignments/midterm.md

     }
 </style>

-This project consists of 8 exercises, each focused on implementing a specific section of the <a href="https://naturalareasnyc.org" target="_blank">Natural Areas Conservancy</a> website.
+For the midterm project, in lieu of an exam, you will go through the process of creating a professional-looking website.
+Rather than building everything from scratch, you'll work with starter files and a comprehensive style guide that provides HTML patterns and utility classes.
+This project consists of 10 exercises, each focused on implementing a specific section of the <a href="https://naturalareasnyc.org" target="_blank">Natural Areas Conservancy</a> website.
+You'll build each section incrementally, learning to apply CSS Grid, Flexbox, responsive design, and JavaScript interactions, while following established design patterns and best practices.

+I am expecting that this assignment will take you around 8-10 hours to complete (+ or -).
+Given this, my recommendation is that you complete this project in several sittings versus saving it all for one day.

 ## Setup Instructions